Arjuna supplement by

 believe it has lowered our blood pressure.

-23, 2004 I reduced the dosage of Atenolol and replaced it gradually with Arjuna which we purchased online from you.
-I have been taking Arjuna
+arjuna which we purchased online from you.
+I have been taking arjuna

-exclusively since Dec 1.
-Since Dec 1, my blood pressure seems to have been
+exclusively for a few week.
+My blood pressure seems to have been

 as well controlled by arjuna as it was previously by allopathic drugs and from

-this aspect, I see no reason why I should not continue taking arjuna
+this aspect, I see no reason why I should not continue taking it

 exclusively.
 However, I am concerned about the seeming lack of any documentation